nhsengland/datascience/docs/our_work/clinical_measurement_extractor.md

 We aim to evaluate the outputs of this work using multiple methods:

-1. **Accuracy, Precision, Recall, and F1 Score** for each extracted entity, as well as each potential value from each metric to assess if performance differs across each one.
+1. **Accuracy, Precision, Recall, and F1 Score** for each extracted entity, and from every potential value from each metric to assess if performance differs across each one.
-2. **Out-of-Distribution Performance Evaluation**: We will evaluate performance on a holdout set from both the same and a later time period to assess the impact of data drift.
+2. **Out-of-Distribution Performance Evaluation**: We evaluated performance on a holdout set from both the same and a later time period to assess the impact of data drift.
 3. **Ensemble/consensus approach**: We will get two different LLMs to do the same extraction and compare the agreement rate between them.
 We can then see if this approach improves the performance or provides more confidence in the final answer.

 ## Results